Skip to main content

 • Are there caveats or limitations in the research on Black Cumin?

-• Does Black Cumin help with reducing fasting blood glucose?
+• Does Black Cumin help with reducing inflammation?

 Safety profile

-Across 3 clinical studies, no specific adverse events were quantitatively reported for Black Cumin (Nigella sativa).
-The supplement was described as well tolerated in all three studies, with one noting little to no difference in adverse event rates compared to placebo and another reporting no adverse effects at all.
-The evidence consistently indicates that Black Cumin was not associated with an increased risk of adverse events in the populations studied.
+Across 5 clinical studies, no specific adverse events were quantitatively reported for Black Cumin (Nigella sativa) extract.
+The substance was consistently described as well tolerated in all 5 studies, with no significant differences in adverse event rates compared to placebo and no serious adverse events attributed to treatment.
+Individual study reports noted 'no side effects' and 'no significant complications,' indicating a favorable short-term tolerability profile.

 Most-studied combinations with Black Cumin